 The gains to ASEAN from services liberalisation are potentially very high.
 With liberalisation, investment in services, which is vital for economic development, is expected to increase.
-In 2008, the services sector in ASEAN received 50% of total ASEAN FDI flows amounting to US\$33.5 billion.
+In 2011, the services sector in ASEAN received 58% of total ASEAN FDI flows amounting to US\$ 51.4 billion.
 Increasing investment in the services sector in ASEAN will promote the development of a sound and modern financial, telecommunications, distribution, and transport sectors for economies in the region.
-ASEAN will also benefit from technology flows, know-how and management skills from the free flow of services in the region.
+ASEAN will also benefit from technology flows, knowhow and management skills from the free flow of services in the region.
 In addition, trade in services is expected to keep pace with the economic growth of the region.
-The key will be that well-managed and progressive liberalisation of services by ASEAN will lead to expansion of productive capacity and economic development.
+The key to realise these benefits will be a well-managed and progressive liberalisation of services by ASEAN that will lead to expansion of productive capacity and economic development.

-C. TRADE IN SERVICES IN ASEAN
+TRADE IN SERVICES IN ASEAN

-ASEAN export of services to the world market has grown steadily, doubling from US\$68.0 billion in 2000 to US\$153.2 billion in 2007.
-ASEAN import of services from the world market has also expanded markedly, of similar trend and magnitude as exports, doubling from US\$86.6 billion in 2000 to US\$176.3 billion in 2007.
+ASEAN export of services to the world market has grown steadily, more than doubled from US\$ 120.7 billion in 2005 to US\$ 260.9 billion in 2011.
+ASEAN import of services from the world market has also expanded markedly, of similar trend and magnitude as exports, doubling from US\$143.1 billion in 2005 to US\$269.1 billion in 2011.